nmeri17/suphle-docs/src/docs/v1/routing/index.md

 We're not reading its parents automatically from a numerically indexed array of versions cuz it won't be immediately understood by a human reader

+API documentation should be cast in stone.
+This means that after generating documentation for a certain version of your API, once it has consumers or clients, that artifact should become immutable.
+New changes should be destined for a patch or minor release version

 ## Route Inter-operability
 ...after introduction
 It's not always that our APIs return the same response verbatim.
 Some developers may decide to follow one of the JSON specifications such as JSON-LD, Hapi, and what have you.
 In such case, we will simply plant a middleware in the stack that wraps all outgoing API response appropriately